 For the following reason, I’m inclined to think many of them contain the important stuff: it seems like whatever magical compounds are in reishi are soluble in just about anything because investigators use many extraction techniques and the outcomes of pre-clinical studies are pretty much all the same (positive).

 Which brings me to this study (not funded by Big ‘Shrooma LOL)

 Triterpenoids and polysaccharide peptides-enriched Ganoderma lucidum: blah blah blah (Chiu et al., 2017)

 From what I can gather about this research group is they’re not mushroom specialists – they’re conduct human trials on a variety of herbs, spices, and medicinal plants.
 And they don’t appear to be biased – I could be wrong, but plenty of “no effect of X on Y” makes me think that way.

 Crazy.
 6 months!
 Randomized Clinical CROSSOVER Trial.
 That’s like, the bestest study design ever.
 They recruited people with modestly elevated liver enzymes & fatty liver but were otherwise healthy (in other words, pre-diabetic or soon-to-be).

 The participants didn’t get taller or shred body fat or anything crazy but they did show statistically significant improvements in a variety of outcomes: decreased oxidative stress markers in plasma, increased antioxidant enzymes in red blood cells, and markers of liver damage went way down.

 To learn more about this non-psychedelic but otherwise magical mushroom and it’s potential neuroprotective effects, head over to Patreon!
-Three bucks a month for full access to all articles and there are many other options available.
-Join soon, there are only a limited amount of spots at the $3 level.
-It’s ad-free and you can cancel at any time.
+Five bucks a month for full access and there are many other options.
+It’s ad-free and you can cancel if it sucks 🙂

 CONSPIRACY THEORY #AITC #Nrf2 #TRPV1 #TRPA1